Shall we give cognizance to these things? If so, how much and what?

 5. Conchita has been told by our Lady to reveal the exact date, 8 days beforehand.

-This may be decipherable, particularly if one accepts that it must occur within the lifetime of the still living Conchita now in her 60s.
+This may be decipherable, particularly if one accepts that it must occur within the lifetime of the still living Conchita now in old age.

 One possibility is 13 April.
 That date is the Feast of Spanish martyr for the Eucharist, Prince St Hermenegild, whose own father, the King of Visigothic Spain, ordered his execution because he would not take communion from an Arian heretical priest.
 Prince Hermenegild was imprisoned in Tarragona or Toledo by his father, King Leovigild.
 During his captivity in the tower of Seville, an Arian bishop was sent to St. Hermenegild during the Easter Season, but he would not accept Holy Communion from the hands of that heretical prelate.
 King Leovigild ordered him beheaded and he was martyred on 13 April 586.

 It is highly significant that this is the feast of a saint who would not take communion from an heretical priest since there are many today who would consider such an action far too "scrupulous" and who quite happily receive communion from priests with heterodox views and from non-Catholic clergy.

 We shall know what date is correct because Conchita will confirm the date, 8 days before, there will be a permanent sign at the pine grove in Garabandal and it will be preceded by the Warning.

 We can expect the Warning within a year of that date.